telerik/kendo-themes/packages/bootstrap/docs/index.md

 1. Apply the Bootstrap theme options according to the instructions in the article on [styling]({% slug themesandstyles %}).

-    If you include the bootstrap framework from its source, make sure to include kendo-theme-bootstrap and any variable customizations before you import the bootstrap framework:
+    If you include the Bootstrap framework from its source, you have to add `kendo-theme-bootstrap` and any variable customizations before you import the Bootstrap framework.

-    ```
+    ```sh
-      // Set variables here
+      // Set the variables here.

       @import "~@progress/kendo-theme-bootstrap/scss/all";
       @import "~bootstrap/scss/bootstrap";
     ```